Does My Pool Need Calcium Hardness? Essential Guide

 Yes, Your Pool Absolutely Needs Proper Calcium Hardness

-Calcium hardness is one of the most critical components of proper pool water chemistry.
+The short answer: yes, your pool absolutely needs proper calcium hardness levels, but getting it wrong can damage your equipment or turn your water cloudy.
 Without adequate calcium hardness, your pool water becomes aggressive and will actively seek calcium from your pool surfaces, equipment, and plumbing.
 This leads to expensive damage including etched plaster, corroded metal components, and premature equipment failure.

 What Is Calcium Hardness?